nikolasibalic/nikolasibalic.github.io/_sources/education.rst.txt

     :width: 150
     :align: right

+To find optimal meetings format, optimizing idea transfer while reducing overhead for presentation preparation, and providing engaging experience for audience, is a difficult challenge.
-I have been organizing meeetings of early stage researchers (PhDs and postdocs), connecting different groups in  department, using **a new format of meetings** to focus on efficient communication of transferable ideas.
+I have been organizing meetings of early stage researchers (PhDs and postdocs), connecting different groups in  department, using **a new format of meetings** to focus on efficient communication of transferable ideas.
 For more details on methodology of